-Students have never seen the U of A like this before!
+Students have never seen the University of Alberta like this before!
 Green and Gold Getaway is a chance to test out one of Canada's top 5 universities.
 Only 20 spots are available.
 The event is open to Grade 11 students in Alberta and will take place May 11-12, 2019.
 Learn more at Green and Gold Getaway.

-At Soaring, First Nation, Inuit, and Métis students in grades 9-12 will learn about a myriad of career and post secondary education options.
+At Soaring, First Nations, Inuit, and Métis students in grades 9-12 will learn about a myriad of career and post-secondary education options.
 Gatherings held across Canada, students participate in career workshops, learn about financial support, and meet Canada’s top employers.
-This event takes place February 21, 2019 at Calgary Stampede Park.
+This event takes place February 21, 2019, at Calgary Stampede Park.
 For more information, visit Soaring.

 Looking for volunteer opportunities in your community?
 Check out Volunteer Central, a database of volunteer postings by area.
 Volunteering looks great on a resume and is an important consideration for scholarships!
 Volunteering is a great way to give back to your community!

 Looking for a reference?
 Scholarships often require references.
 Start the process by completing a student profile sheet to outline your accomplishments over the past three years.
 Click here for a Student Profile Sheet.